Laurys Station, Pennsylvania

-Laurys Station (previously Slate Dam) is an unincorporated community and census-designated place (CDP) in North Whitehall Township in Lehigh County, Pennsylvania.
+Laurys Station (previously Slate Dam) is an unincorporated community and census-designated place (CDP) in North Whitehall Township, Pennsylvania.
 It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
 It is located approximately 9 mi north of Allentown and about 6 mi southeast of Walnutport.

 Laurys Station is located along Pennsylvania Route 145 along the Lehigh River.
 As of the 2020 census, Laurys Station's population was 1,170.